-- You should live your daily life as normal. - Follow good rules for hygiene.
-Hand washing and oral care are particularly important. - Protect yourself from the sun. - In case of changes in your skin, tell the doctor who is monitoring you. - You should give up smoking. - Do not drink alcohol at the beginning.
-After a few months you can drink alcohol, but in modest amounts. - When contacting healthcare professionals, always tell them about the transplant and your immunosuppressive medications. - Other medications may alter the effect of the immunosuppressants, which may lead to rejection.
+- You should live your daily life as normal.

+- Follow good rules for hygiene.
+Hand washing and oral care are particularly important.

+- Protect yourself from the sun.

+- In case of changes in your skin, tell the doctor who is monitoring you.

+- You should give up smoking.

+- Do not drink alcohol at the beginning (for about 6 months).
+You can begin to drink moderate amounts of alcohol after that.
+If you were diagnosed with Alcoholic Liver Disease or Hepatitis C, you must abstain from drinking alcohol the rest of your life. - When contacting healthcare professionals, always tell them about the transplant and your immunosuppressive medication. - Other medications may alter the effect of the immunosuppressants, which may lead to rejection.